Products, services and equal competition

 Administrative coercive measures are taken to address activities that do not comply with the law

 Food control authorities are obligated to ensure that any situation that does not comply with the law is rectified.
 The Food Act lays down administrative coercive measures that are to be employed when necessary.
-Last year, 234 decisions on administrative coercive measures were made (figure 5).
-The use of administrative coercive measures in food control increased significantly compared to the previous year.
+Last year, 222 decisions on administrative coercive measures were made (figure 5).
+Administrative coercive measures were applied in food control at a level nearly equivalent to that of the previous year.
 The most commonly employed administrative coercive measure is an order.

 Reliability and compliance with obligations of food business operators